BenKohn2004/Reel_Camera_Tracker/README.md

 The webcam was connected to an iPad Air (4th Gen), as detailed in this [Reddit post](https://www.reddit.com/r/Fencing/comments/1c2v94j/inexpensive_tournament_video_replay_setup/).

----

 ## Operation

-When the reel Arduinos are powered on, they assume the reel is at the zero position.
-However, you still need to set the "Set" position manually.
-My method is to connect the reels together and fasten the reel cords near the camera.
-Then, I press the "Set" button on both reels before returning the cords.
-This process helps the system estimate the camera's distance from the center of the strip.
+When the Reel Arduinos are powered up they will assume that the reel is at the zero position.
+You do need to set the "Set" position though.
+The way I do this is to connect the reels together and then fasten reel cords near the camera.
+I then press the "Set" button on both reels and return the reel cords.
+This should give the system an idea of how far away the camera is from the center of the strip.

-Occasionally, it may be necessary to "Zero" the reels if they begin to drift.
-One future improvement could be implementing an automatic zeroing feature that activates if the reels remain stationary for more than 10 minutes—under the assumption that the cords are fully retracted.
+From time to time it may be necessary to "Zero" the reels if they tend to drift.
+There is a feature that autozeroes the reel when the position has been stable for 5 minutes.
+The assumption is that the reel will be fully withdrawn if it maintains the same position for that period of time.

----